How to Combine SEO and Content for a Winning Digital Marketing

-SEO, on its part, focuses on more technical sides of online presence, such as building sitemaps, structuring the navigation, providing good user experience, and taking care of inbound links.
+SEO, on its part, focuses on more technical sides of online presence, such as building sitemaps, structuring the navigation, providing a good user experience, and taking care of inbound links.

-At first glance it does seem like they have nothing in common, but is it really so?
+At first glance, it does seem like they have nothing in common, but is it really so?

 The first thing you learn when studying the topic of SEO is that keywords matter a lot.
 You always start an SEO campaign by searching for keywords your business could get optimized for, don't you?
 And what’s next?
 You create content based on them.
 Well, content is what content marketing is all about.

 What's more, you already know that the number of pages indexed by Google on your site impacts its chances to rank higher.
 It’s not quantity over quality, of course, but if these pages contain really useful and relevant content, Google is not able to ignore this fact.
 And, once again, content and SEO, working side-by-side is the only way to get results here.

 One more thing, quality content that you regularly post on your site eventually increases the authority of the latter one in the eyes of users and search engines.

 Generally speaking, SEO does its best to bring new customers to your site from the search engines, while content marketing addresses potential customers directly, which results in better rankings in search engines.
 This is an endless chain of mutual support, and taking one link out of it breaks the whole system of brand promotion.